 it, however, seems to require more than just a few dubious

-A list of current news items on diversity and diversity
+A list of current news items on and

 training appears in the column to the right.
 You can mark